whitneyburton/portfolios/students/1602/jonathan-liss/20160617-jonathan-liss-m3.md

 * Starting up McCarthy Posse with Ling and Ashwin for next mod.
 Focusing on Clojure, functional programming and Emacs

+## End of Mod Assessment

+* if i recall it was all 4's so there's not really much to see here.

 ## Review

 ### Rubric Scores